illumineawake/illu-plugins/README.md

 The majority of functionality is available thanks to Ganom's ExtUtils.
 He makes great plugins and has been very generous with open-sourcing.
 Support him by subscribing to his patreon @https://www.patreon.com/ganom and checking out his repo: https://github.com/Ganom/ExternalPlugin

-Additional credit to the likes of: Owain94, Tom C, kyle and others who provide support in the OPRS dev discord.
+Additional credit to the likes of: Owain94, Tom C, kyle, swaz and many others!.